 U-54 (25 tons per axle)

 They’re also available to ship with pre-cast concrete footing and wings.
 These deliveries are very heavy and require that the receiver provide a mechanical means of unloading as the delivery drivers don’t have a way of removing them for a trailer.

 It is extremely convenient to have the foundations arrive with the cattle guards.
 You won’t have to pour your own footings on site!
-The concrete has j-bolts already embedded to fit the grid when set on top so if your site is already prepared, they can be set in place, bolted down and back-filled all in one day!
+The concrete has j-bolts already embedded to fit the grid when set on top so if your site is already prepared, they can be set in place, bolted down, and back-filled all in one day!

-Please be sure to consult a local contractor who is familiar with the site conditions like freezing levels, drainage, building codes etc. for a long-lasting installation.
+Please be sure to consult a local contractor who is familiar with the site conditions like freezing levels, drainage, building codes, etc. for a long-lasting installation.

-If we can help answer and questions or provide any guidance for your particular project, please don’t hesitate to ask.
+If we can help answer any questions or provide any guidance for your particular project, please don’t hesitate to ask.
 We’ll be happy to answer any questions and prepare a quote with shipping right to your site.